rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 }
 ```

-When we try to `cargo build`, we'll get an error:
+When we try to `cargo build`, we'll get this error:

 ```bash
 $ cargo build